 We classified almost all explanations are under the modules Built-in features and Protocol.
 The first module presents each transaction type's constraints and uses cases, whereas the second explains how the blockchain works internally.

 The reference documentation describes details about the available tools and programming elements associated with those technologies, including the REST API Reference or SDK autogenerated documentation.

 Symbol OpenAPI Specification

 Symbol docs consumers and contributors are mainly developers.
-Thus, we believe that the documentation system to be a success should adapt to the developers' way of working to be a success.
+Thus, the documentation CMS should adapt to the developers' way of working to be a success.
 Therefore, instead of using a full-featured publishing platform, we wrote all the docs in plain text with Sphinx near the code.

 Docs search with Algolia

 Symbol's fantastic community actively localized the contents of the developer portal into Japanese.
 For this reason, we installed Transifex, a collaborative localization platform, to manage translations and make the localization process participative.

 Symbol Documentation translated into Japanese